US: CFIUS Review

 Foreign persons include any foreign national, foreign government or foreign entity, or any entity over which control is exercised or exercisable by a foreign national, foreign government or foreign entity.

-A US business is one engaged in interstate commerce in the United States and is therefore not limited to businesses incorporated in the United States.
+A US business is one engaged in interstate commerce in the United States and thus is not limited to businesses incorporated in the United States.
 Accordingly, the Act may be implicated when a foreign entity acquires another foreign entity and indirectly acquires its US subsidiary.

 What information is required in a filing?

 The notification must include substantial information regarding the nature of the transaction, the nature of the business to be acquired and the identity of the foreign acquiring person.
-The specific information that must be included is outlined in the regulations.9 With respect to the US business to be acquired, CFIUS requires information about, among other things, its US government contracts, clearances and licences.
+The specific information that must be included is outlined in the regulations.8 With respect to the US business to be acquired, the CFIUS requires information about, among other things, its US government contracts, clearances and licences.
 With respect to the foreign acquiring person, information must be provided regarding its ownership structure, and certain personal identifier information must be provided about its board of directors and executive management to permit background checks to be conducted by the US government.

 What is the review period?

-The official review process begins with the submission of a voluntary notification by the parties (or on self-initiation by CFIUS).
-However, the regulations recommend that the parties notify CFIUS at least five business days in advance of formally filing a notification.
-The regulations do not require the parties to submit a draft notification during the pre-notification period, but because CFIUS has the discretion to reject a notification as incomplete (thereby delaying the start of the review period), parties may want to do so.
+The official review process begins with the submission of a voluntary notification by the parties (or on self-initiation by the CFIUS).
+However, the regulations recommend that the parties notify the CFIUS at least five business days in advance of formally filing a notification.
+The regulations do not require the parties to submit a draft notification during the pre-notification period, but because the CFIUS has the discretion to reject a notification as incomplete (thereby delaying the start of the review period), parties may want to do so.

-In practice, CFIUS requires the notification to be submitted jointly (when the transaction is not hostile), and no filing fee is required.
+In practice, the CFIUS requires the notification to be submitted jointly (when the transaction is not hostile), and no filing fee is required.
 Receipt of a properly prepared notice triggers an initial 30-day review of the notified transaction.

-During either the 30-day or the 45-day period, CFIUS can request additional information and, under some circumstances, stop the review clock as a result.
-Furthermore, CFIUS may decide during either the 30-day or the 45-day period to issue a no-action letter or to require the parties to enter into a mitigation agreement to resolve any potential national security concerns.
-Alternatively, at the end of a 45-day investigation, CFIUS may refer the matter to the President.
+During either the 30-day or the 45-day period, the CFIUS can request additional information and, under some circumstances, stop the review clock as a result.
+Furthermore, the CFIUS may decide during either the 30-day or the 45-day period to issue a no-action letter or to require the parties to enter into a mitigation agreement to resolve any potential national security concerns.
+Alternatively, at the end of a 45-day investigation, the CFIUS may refer the matter to the President.
 The President then has 15 days to take any action.